programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

     query language for the Neo4j database that is designed to insert and select information from the database.

-For those interested in trying to better understand social networks there are a number of resources available.
-Sociologists Robert A. Hanneman and Mark Riddle maintain an [on-line textbook on network analysis](http://faculty.ucr.edu/~hanneman/nettext/).
-There are also regular conferences hosted and useful resources available from the [International Network for Social Network Analysis](http://www.insna.org).

 <div class="alert alert-warning">
 I strongly recommend that you read the lesson through before trying the example data.